What’s inside my bag? A complete list of the Gear Jeff uses.

 Jeff says: I’ve known Patrick for decades.
-He’s a great, talented photographer and quite meticulous.
+He’s a hugely talented photographer who is quite meticulous.
 His book here is a perfect read for anyone who is wanting to understand the best way to photograph the Aurora.
-As Patrick says on his site it is: “…a wonderfully illustrated, comprehensive tutorial that will equip you with all of the necessary information so you can successfully capture your own photos of the northern lights.”
+As Patrick says on his site, it is: “…a wonderfully illustrated, comprehensive tutorial that will equip you with all of the necessary information so you can successfully capture your own photos of the northern lights.”

 To me, image “editing” means culling out the bad images and keeping the good.
 Image “processing” means adjusting the photo to looks its very best.
 Two separate processes.
 I edit/cull my images to the very best and then caption them.
 Then I process just the very best.